 Electric vs diesel vans: which would be better for you?

 Of the well over four million vans on the UK's roads, most are fuelled by diesel.
-This is not without good reason.
-Diesel engines are both efficient and powerful, making them well suited to dealing with heavy payloads while delivering relatively low running costs.
+There are good reasons for this: diesel engines are both efficient and powerful, making them well suited to dealing with heavy payloads while promising relatively low running costs for van owners and operators.

-However, there's a bevy of electric vans either on sale already or coming to the market soon, and they promise many benefits compared to diesel commercial vehicles.
+However, there's a bevy of electric vans either on sale already or coming to the market soon, and they promise many benefits compared to traditional diesel-engined light commercial vehicles.
 So, if you're currently looking to buy a new van and want to keep your running costs to a minimum, electric power is definitely worth investigating.

 What are the main benefits of switching to an electric van?

 The biggest benefit is the potential cost savings.
-Electric vans work out much cheaper to run than their diesel counterparts – often half as much or better on a pence-per-mile basis.
+Electric vans work out much cheaper to run than their diesel-fuelled counterparts – often half as much or better on a pence-per-mile basis.

 If you use your van predominantly in cities and don't regularly cover long distances, going electric should prove very cost-effective.
 As well as being cheap to 'fuel', electric vans are also exempt from the London Congestion Charge (until 2025) and the city's Ultra Low Emission Zone (ULEZ) charge.
-Another benefit of electric vans is they currently aren't liable for vehicle excise duty (VED).
+Another benefit of electric vans is they currently aren't liable for vehicle excise duty (VED) and attract zero van benefit charge.
 Compared to a diesel van, this will save you thousands in the long run.

 It’s worth thinking about where you'll charge your electric van.
 It's important to be able to charge it overnight – either at home or at a depot.
 Installing a dedicated charging point will help ensure the van has a full charge every morning, ready for a day's work.

 Where do diesel vans hold an advantage?

 Diesel vans also generally have a slightly higher maximum payload weight than their electric counterparts.
 This is because the batteries in electric vehicles weigh more than a conventional engine and fuel tank.
 Load volume is generally unaffected, however.